 The biggest long-term strategic impact we can make is to provide safe spaces for autistics to provide and receive support.
 The second biggest is to support caregivers in providing humanistic homeschooling to autistic children.
 The third biggest is to develop the mental resilience of autistics so that they can overcome their limitations and support peers to do the same.

 Autistic peer chat communities are essential sources of support preventing autistics from becoming socially withdrawn and mentally ill, especially in between occasional visits to mental health professionals.
 However, ad-hoc volunteers running these communities are unable to adequately support their peers especially when they also require support.

 Autistics within online communities are also exposed to predators and cheats who take advantage of their naivety, loneliness and social isolation.
-An example is a male autistic acting as a supportive friendly big brother while his non-autistic partner uses his online identity as an autistic to manipulate community politics and seduce potential male victims.
-Despite the suspicious autistic’s expulsion and community leaders’ joint advice to stay away from him, many autistics chose to join his private chat groups and events.
+An example is a male autistic acting as a supportive big brother while lending his online identity to unknown non-autistics to sexually groom adult male autistics.
+Despite the community leaders’ joint advice to stay away from him, many autistics joined his private chat groups and events.

 NDCA represents the autistic community so that professionals, government agencies and allied non-profits can be systematically roped in to support autistics.
 Dedicated staff with mental health awareness and socially savvy volunteers will allow us to deal effectively with suspicious people and support at-risk autistics at relatively low cost.
-With sufficient funding, NDCA can also organise physical events, set up communities for autistic children, operate physical community spaces and invest in cultivating autistic talent.
+With sufficient funding, NDCA can also organise physical events, set up supportive communities for autistic children, operate physical community spaces/hostels to shelter autistics living in dysfunctional households and invest in cultivating autistic talent.